 7. Field Edge Trail: this popular trail goes along the field edge between the Learning Centre and Ganong Cottage.
 Cool breezes keep this trail virtually bug free and always pleasant.
 Great for dog walkers.
 Please keep them on the leash.
 One-way distance is 1.2km.

-8. Echo Trail: trail-head sign COMING SOON.
-Enter this trail near the entrance gates, following the mowed trail along the edge of the small field and enter the forest at the far end.
+8. Echo Trail: enter this trail near the entrance gates, following the mowed trail along the edge of the small field and enter the forest at the far end.
 This trail allows you to enjoy a mix of soft and hardwood forest and intersects the Field Edge Trail.
 One-way distance is 0.4km.

 While you’re exploring, keep your eyes open for the following interpretative learning stations: